Aims to develop an understanding of environmental sciences through the integration of theoretical, practical and field based approaches.

 Work placement / study abroad

 The four-year degree course enables students to undertake a one-year work placement (in Year 3) with an industry partner leading to the award of Diploma in Professional Practice (DPP).
-Alternatively, students can study in one of our partner universities in Europe in the USA through the Study USA or the International Student Exchange Programme (ISEP) and Australia or Tahiti.
+Alternatively, students can study in one of our partner universities in Europe, in the USA (through the Study USA programme or the International Student Exchange Programme), Australia or Tahiti.
 All of these international opportunities are available in Year 3 of the programme and lead to the award of a Diploma in International Academic Studies (DIAS).
 DPP and DIAS students return to the University for the final year of academic study.

 Accredited by the Institution of Environmental Sciences (IES) for the purpose of eligibility to apply for associate membership.

 Fees and funding